rcarver/config/README.md

       end
     end

-With this we've exposed another important method in Pattern's API, `add`. `add` takes a Pattern class and an optional configuration block.
+With this we've exposed an important method in Pattern's API.  `add` takes a Pattern class and an optional configuration block.
+You can use the `add` method to accumulate any pattern class.
+It's also worth noting here that the `call` method should never modify the underlying system.
-More importantly, we've exposed that by instantiating a Pattern we have not executed it.
-Put another way: there are two phases to using a
-Pattern: Accumulation and Execution.
-To configure a server, obviously we need to Execute the Pattern.
-Before doing so, Config accumulates all of the patterns that will run in order to validate, detect duplicates and comflicts.
+It *only* describes the actions that will occur should you decide to do so.
+This separation is critical to Config's builtin testing tools.

 ### Attributes

-To be useful in more than one situation, a Pattern uses variables to alter its behavior.
+To be useful in more than one situation, a pattern uses variables to alter its behavior.
 We call those Attributes and they are another of the APIs that `Config::Pattern` exposes.
 Let's look at what `Config::Patterns::File` as used above might look like.